EldritchCarMaker/My-Subnautica-Mods/README.md

 ### [Warp Chip](https://github.com/Nagorogan/My-Subnautica-Mods/files/8865338/WarpChip.zip)

 adds a new equippable chip that warps you forward a slight distance, blueprint unlocks by scanning a warper.
 Key is configurable, distance is 15m out of base and 10m in base.
 Cooldown is 5 seconds but is shortened if you don't teleport the full distance.
+Can also hold the warp key for about 5 seconds in order to teleport back to the last base you entered (including cyclops).

 Dependencies: [SmlHelper](https://www.nexusmods.com/subnautica/mods/113), Equippable Item Icons
 ###### [Changelog](https://github.com/Nagorogan/My-Subnautica-Mods/blob/main/WarpChip/Changelog.md)